# #

 The Monarchy's Last Fires by Charles-Eloi Vial, ch.
 1, 2016 (in French)

-- Those entrepreneurs resent the nobles' privileges that block their expansion, and want political power that fits their economic clout.
-Nobles, whose revenues come from peasant dues that inflation reduces and whose values and upbringing make them ill-equipped for business, resist.
+- Entrepreneurs resent the nobles' privileges that block their expansion, and want political power that fits their economic clout.
+Nobles, whose revenues come largely from peasant dues that inflation reduces and whose values and upbringing make them ill-equipped for business, resist.

 # # #